SamΒ·2026-03-25Β·11 min read

 The Ministry of Finance Tightens

-The Bank of Japan began to grow alarmed.
-In December 1989, newly appointed Governor Yasushi Mieno; who would later be described as the man who "pricked the bubble"; raised the official discount rate from 2.5 percent to 3.25 percent.
-Three more rate increases followed in rapid succession: to 3.75 percent in March 1990, 5.25 percent in August, and 6.0 percent by December 1990.
-In the span of twelve months, the BOJ had more than doubled its benchmark rate.
+In December 1989, newly appointed Bank of Japan Governor Yasushi Mieno β€” later described as the man who "pricked the bubble" β€” raised the official discount rate from 2.5 to 3.25 percent.
+Three more increases followed in rapid succession: 3.75 percent in March 1990, 5.25 percent in August, 6.0 percent by December.
+In twelve months the BOJ had more than doubled its benchmark rate.

 Simultaneously, the Ministry of Finance imposed direct controls on bank lending to real estate.
-In March 1990, the Ministry issued administrative guidance requiring banks to limit the growth of real estate-related loans to below the rate of total loan growth.
-This "total volume control" policy was blunt but effective; it severed the credit lifeline that had sustained the property boom.
+In March 1990, the Ministry issued administrative guidance requiring banks to limit real estate loan growth to below the rate of total loan growth β€” a blunt "total volume control" policy that severed the credit lifeline sustaining the property boom.

 The Crash

-The Nikkei 225 peaked on December 29, 1989, and never recovered.
-The decline began gradually in January 1990, accelerated through the spring, and turned into a rout by autumn.
-By October 1, 1990, the index had fallen to 20,222; a decline of 48 percent in nine months.
-The total loss in stock market value exceeded $2 trillion.
+Decline began gradually in January 1990, accelerated through the spring, and turned into a rout by autumn.
+By October 1, the index had fallen to 20,222 β€” a loss of 48 percent in nine months, erasing more than $2 trillion in market value.

-Real estate prices proved stickier, as is characteristic of illiquid markets, but the trajectory was equally devastating.
-Commercial land prices in Tokyo peaked in 1991 and then fell continuously for the next fourteen years, eventually declining by approximately 80 percent from their peak.
-Residential land followed a similar path.
-The total destruction of real estate wealth has been estimated at over $10 trillion; an amount roughly twice Japan's annual GDP at the time.
+Real estate prices, stickier as always in illiquid markets, followed a slower but equally devastating trajectory.
+Commercial land in Tokyo peaked in 1991 and then fell continuously for fourteen years, declining approximately 80 percent from the summit.
+Residential land traced a similar path.
+Total destruction of real estate wealth has been estimated at over $10 trillion β€” roughly twice Japan's annual GDP at the time.

-The bursting of the bubble exposed the fragility of the banking system.
-Japanese banks held enormous portfolios of loans collateralized by real estate and cross-held equities, both of which were now plunging in value.
-Non-performing loans; a category that banks had every incentive to conceal and regulators had little desire to acknowledge; proliferated.
-The term "zombie banks" entered the financial lexicon to describe institutions that were technically insolvent but kept operating with implicit government support, extending new loans to insolvent borrowers (zombie companies) to avoid recognizing losses on their books.
+With the bubble's collapse, the fragility of the banking system stood exposed.
+Japanese banks held enormous portfolios of loans collateralized by real estate and cross-held equities, both now plunging in value.
+Non-performing loans β€” a category that banks had every incentive to conceal and regulators had little desire to acknowledge β€” proliferated across the system.
+The term "zombie banks" entered the financial lexicon to describe institutions that were technically insolvent but kept operating with implicit government support, rolling over loans to insolvent borrowers to avoid recognizing losses on their books.

 The Lost Decade(s)

-What followed was not a sharp recession and recovery, as most post-bubble economies experience, but a prolonged stagnation that defied conventional economic remedies.
-Japan's experience would later be termed the "Lost Decade"; though in truth it stretched to two or even three decades.
+What followed was not the sharp recession and recovery that most post-bubble economies experience, but a prolonged stagnation that defied conventional economic remedies β€” a period that would become known as the "Lost Decade," though in truth it stretched to two or even three.

-The BOJ reversed course and cut interest rates aggressively, bringing the discount rate back to 0.5 percent by September 1995 and effectively to zero by 1999.
-It made no difference.
-Japan had fallen into what economists call a "liquidity trap"; a condition first theorized by John Maynard Keynes in which interest rates reach zero but investment and consumption remain depressed because households and businesses are focused on paying down debt rather than spending or investing.
+Cutting rates accomplished nothing.
+The BOJ brought the discount rate back to 0.5 percent by September 1995 and effectively to zero by 1999.
+Japan had fallen into what economists call a liquidity trap β€” a condition first theorized by John Maynard Keynes in which interest rates hit zero but investment and consumption remain depressed because households and businesses are focused on paying down debt rather than spending.
 Krugman (1998) diagnosed Japan's condition in a landmark paper that would prove prescient for Western economies after 2008.

 Fiscal stimulus was deployed repeatedly and massively.
-Between 1992 and 2000, Japan enacted ten major fiscal stimulus packages totaling over 100 trillion yen.
-The government built roads, bridges, dams, and public facilities across the country.
-The national debt rose from 60 percent of GDP in 1990 to over 100 percent by 2000 and continued climbing.
-Yet growth remained anemic; averaging barely 1 percent per year through the 1990s, compared to the 4 percent average of the preceding decade.
+Between 1992 and 2000, Japan enacted ten major packages totaling over 100 trillion yen, building roads, bridges, dams, and public facilities across the country.
+National debt rose from 60 percent of GDP in 1990 to over 100 percent by 2000 and kept climbing.
+Yet growth averaged barely 1 percent per year through the 1990s β€” down from 4 percent in the preceding decade.

-Deflation took hold.
-Consumer prices, which had risen at roughly 2 percent per year during the bubble era, began falling in the late 1990s and continued to decline intermittently for nearly two decades.
-Deflation compounded the debt problem; as prices fell, the real burden of debt increased, discouraging borrowing and spending further.
-Japan became the textbook example of a deflationary trap, studied by economists worldwide as a cautionary tale; including by a young Federal Reserve economist named Ben Bernanke, whose research on Japan would shape his response to the 2008 financial crisis.
+Deflation compounded everything.
+Consumer prices, which had risen at roughly 2 percent per year during the bubble, began falling in the late 1990s and continued declining intermittently for nearly two decades.
+As prices fell, the real burden of debt increased, discouraging borrowing and spending in a vicious cycle.
+Japan became the textbook example of a deflationary trap, studied by economists worldwide β€” including a young Federal Reserve economist named Ben Bernanke, whose research on Japan's predicament would directly shape his response to the 2008 financial crisis.

 Parallels and Lessons

-The Japanese asset bubble bears striking similarities to other great speculative episodes.
-Like the tulip mania of 1637 and the South Sea Bubble of 1720, it was fueled by a narrative of permanent transformation; in this case, the conviction that Japan had discovered a superior form of capitalism.
-Like the dot-com bubble, it was amplified by loose monetary policy and the willingness of sophisticated institutional investors to participate in speculation they knew to be unsustainable, reasoning that they could exit before the crash.
+Like the tulip mania of 1637 and the South Sea Bubble of 1720, Japan's bubble was fueled by a narrative of permanent transformation β€” the conviction that the country had discovered a superior form of capitalism.
+Like the dot-com bubble, it was amplified by loose monetary policy and the willingness of sophisticated institutional investors to ride speculation they knew to be unsustainable, confident they could exit in time.

-But the Japanese experience also offered lessons that were distinctly its own.
-First, that asset bubbles in the banking sector are uniquely dangerous, because the collapse of bank balance sheets impairs the credit channel through which monetary policy operates, rendering conventional stimulus ineffective.
-Second, that delayed recognition of non-performing loans prolongs the agony; Japan's policy of forbearance, allowing zombie banks to continue operating, prevented the creative destruction that might have enabled faster recovery.
-Third, that deflation is extraordinarily difficult to reverse once it becomes embedded in expectations and behavior.
+What made Japan's experience distinct was where the damage concentrated.
+Asset bubbles that infect the banking sector are uniquely dangerous because the collapse of bank balance sheets impairs the credit channel through which monetary policy operates, rendering conventional stimulus ineffective.
+Japan's policy of forbearance β€” allowing zombie banks to continue operating rather than forcing painful restructuring β€” prevented the creative destruction that might have enabled faster recovery.
+And once deflation embedded itself in expectations and behavior, it proved nearly impossible to reverse.

-The Japanese experience also demonstrated how carry trade dynamics can develop in a zero-interest-rate environment.
-With domestic rates at zero, Japanese investors; particularly institutional ones; borrowed cheaply in yen to invest in higher-yielding foreign assets, creating a massive yen carry trade that would influence global capital flows for decades.
+Zero interest rates also spawned a global side effect.
+With domestic rates at zero, Japanese investors β€” particularly institutional ones β€” borrowed cheaply in yen to invest in higher-yielding foreign assets, creating a massive carry trade that would influence global capital flows for decades.

-Perhaps the most sobering lesson is the sheer duration of the aftermath.
-The Nikkei 225 did not surpass its December 1989 peak until February 2024; a recovery that took thirty-four years.
-For an entire generation of Japanese investors, the stock market was not a wealth-building instrument but a source of losses.
-The phrase "Japan scenario" became shorthand among policymakers worldwide for the worst possible outcome of a burst asset bubble; and the determination to avoid repeating Japan's mistakes would shape central bank responses from the Federal Reserve to the European Central Bank for decades to come.
+Perhaps the most sobering measure of the aftermath is the simplest one.
+The Nikkei 225 did not surpass its December 1989 peak until February 2024 β€” a recovery that took thirty-four years.
+For an entire generation of Japanese investors, the stock market was not a wealth-building instrument but a monument to loss.
+The phrase "Japan scenario" became shorthand among policymakers worldwide for the worst possible outcome of a burst asset bubble, and the determination to avoid it would shape central bank responses β€” from Washington to Frankfurt β€” for decades to come.

 Educational only.
 Not financial advice.